-Being a unique event, Amazon is swift with aggressive promotions while it rakes in a substantial traffic of buyers.
+Being a unique event, Amazon is swift with aggressive promotions while it rakes in substantial traffic of buyers.
 Research claims that the sales made on this day can solely contribute to the biggest chunk of a seller’s annual revenue.

 Looking at past occurrences, Amazon broke its “single-day-sales” record this July and there’s a strong possibility that this may happen again, during Black Friday.
 Taking this massive elevation in online shopping traffic into consideration, Amazon sellers must be prepared to make the most out of Amazon’s Black Friday and boost their sales ten-fold.